Bush2021/ungoogled-Chromium/README.md

-# ungoogled-Chromium
+# Chromium
-A Graceful and Powerful Customized Browser,Based on Ungoogled Chromium
+A Graceful and Powerful Customized Browser,Based on Chromium Sync Hibbiki